“It’s horrible. It’s a nightmare,” Mom says infant son was overdosed at daycare

-CHICKASHA, Okla. - A mother wants answers after she said her infant son was overdosed with medicine at his daycare.
+ANADARKO, Okla. - A mother wants answers after she said her infant son was overdosed with medicine at his daycare.

 Cassandra Roberts' 1-year-old boy, Wylie, has been enrolled at the Mother Goose Daycare Center in Anadarko since September.
 Earlier this month, Roberts received a call from her ex-husband that their son had been rushed to the hospital from the daycare after receiving too much medicine.